garynth41/Python-3-Programming-Specialization/Python Basics/Wk1/README.md

 #### Course work on week 1

-In week one you will be introduced to programming in python through lectures and the Runestone textbook - an interactive online textbook built for this course.
+In week I, I was introduced to programming in python through lectures and the Runestone textbook - an interactive online textbook built for this course.
 By the end of the module, you will have run your first python program, and learned how to draw images by writing a program.

 #### Learning Objectives: